Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: Introduction

-It is well known that in GR there are two modes contributing to GW observables.
+It is well known that in GR there are two modes that contribute to GW observables.
 These are the odd (vector) and even (scalar) modes, and they share the net emitted gravitational energy equally.
-It has been argued in Ref.~\cite{Shanki} that in the case of the $(R+\alpha R^2)$ action, where $R$ is the Ricci scalar, QNMs emitted from black holes will not have the same spectrum as in GR.
-In this work, we show that such a break down in {\em iso-spectrality} is quite general across all $f(R)$ theories, as long as they satisfy $f''(0) \neq 0$, where a prime denotes derivative of the function with respect to its argument.
+It has been argued in Ref.~\cite{Shanki, Soham 2018} that in the case of the $(R+\alpha R^2)$ action, where $R$ is the Ricci scalar, QNMs emitted from black holes will not have the same spectrum as in GR.
+In this work, we show that such a break down in {\em iso-spectrality} is quite general across all $f(R)$ theories, as long as they satisfy $f''(0)/(1+f'(0)) \neq 0$, where a prime denotes derivative of the function with respect to its argument.
 We specifically discuss the origin of the breaking of isospectrality.
-We also show that along with this breaking the QNMs receive a correction that arises when $f''(0) \neq 0$ owing to the inhomogeneous term that it introduces in the mode equation.
+We also show that along with this breaking the QNMs receive a correction that arises when $f''(0)/(1+f'(0) \neq 0$ owing to the inhomogeneous term that it introduces in the mode equation.
 We also discuss the resulting structural modification of the QNMs.

-Throughout the work we have adopted the $\{-,+,+,+\}$ signature and set $G = c =1$.
+In an important piece of work, Tattersall et al.~\cite{Tattersall 2018_1, Tattersall 2018_2} demonstrated that in Horndeski theory of gravity the QNM equation acquires a source term, which results in the breaking of iso-spectrality.
+Going by these results alone, one might expect that when an $f(R)$ theory is related to an STT through a conformal transformation, and both theories have the Schwarzschild solution, then iso-spectrality should break in that $f(R)$ theory as well for QNMS in that solution.
+Interestingly, and perhaps somewhat counterintuitively, we show here that when an $f(R)$ theory and its conformally related STT both have the Schwarzschild metric as solution, and the value of the conformal factor relating these respective solutions is unity, then isopectrality is not broken for the Schwarzschild QNMs in STT even though it is broken for the Schwarzschild QNMs in $f(R)$.

-In Sec.~\ref{General Result} general results of an arbitrary $f(R)$ theory and the modified Einstein equation in such theories are discussed.
+In Sec.~\ref{General Result} general results of an arbitrary $f(R)$ theory and the modified Einstein equations in such theories are discussed.
 In Sec.~\ref{Formalism} we present the perturbation equations in the context of GR around the Schwarzschild metric.
 In Sec.~\ref{Perturbation in general f(R)} we discuss the perturbation of the modified Einstein equation in general $f(R)$ theories.
 In Sec.~\ref{perturbation modes} we deduce the different modes and the final perturbation equations in $f(R)$ theories.
 Then in Sec.~\ref{solution for qnm} we deduce the changes in the QNMs in comparison to GR.
 Finally, in Sec.~\ref{conclusion and discussion} we summarize our results.
+Throughout the work we have adopted the $\{-,+,+,+\}$ signature and set $G = c =1$.